 We couldn’t determine our orientation as we approached a 6 exit roundabout, so we made an executive decision, having hauled our 4 cases a good kilometre in the early morning sun, to hail down a taxi.
 We figured that we are no longer in the age bracket of ‘traveller’ and were not to make poor decisions based on said wild thoughts again.
 We soon found ourselves right outside B&B Azul in the old Eixample District.

 B&B Azul is discreet, to the point where there isn’t a single sign suggesting you’ve arrived.
-There’s just a ginormous 19th Century wooden door with a 9 button buzzer beside it that displays 0 information.
+There’s just a looming 19th Century wooden door with a 9 button buzzer beside it that displays 0 information.
 Luis in all of his efficient logic said to wait for him to turn his data on and get the contact details for the B&B, Chloe and her ADD said press all the buttons.
-So I pressed all the buttons and miraculously a lady who has as much English as we do Spanish met us at the entrance.
-She smiled and helped us drag our cases up the rickety staircase to the 3rd floor in the dark.
+So I pressed all the buttons and a lady with as much English as my Spanish met us at the entrance.
+She smiled and helped us drag our cases up the rickety spiral staircase to the 3rd floor in the dark.
 When she opened the door, it was as though we had entered a Spanish magazine for rustic interior decor and it was all lit up by the sun beaming off the terracotta tiles and blue tables in the courtyard.
-Perfect!

 It’s amazing what conversations can be had with mere smiles and pointing.
 We managed to find out that there were Germans asleep in our room, and that we could leave our cases and come back later when it wasn’t 7am.
 I was a little bit tired, but excited to get out and about nonetheless, and could feel hunger striking.